csells/vertex_ai_cookbook/README.md

 Firebase Vertex AI Cookbook Sample written in Flutter

+# Sample Features
+## Multi-message Chat
+TODO

+## Multimodal Input
+TODO

+## User Preferences
+TODO

+## Retrieval Augmented Generation (RAG)
+TODO: RAG is certainly possible with the API provided by the Vertex AI SDK for Dart, but there's a bug blocking

+## Non-chat Generative AI
+TODO

+## Multi-platform
+TODO: iOS, Android, Web, macOS (not Windows or Linux)

 # Getting Started

 This sample relies on a Firebase project, which you then initialize in your app.
 You can do that with the steps described in [the Get started with the Gemini API using the Vertex AI in Firebase SDKs docs](https://firebase.google.com/docs/vertex-ai/get-started?platform=flutter).